matrix11061991/Numerical-Analysis/Integration/Readme.md

 # Integration
-A Simple Method for Numerical Integration in Python
+A Simple Method for Numerical Integration in Python langage

 **[📁 Rectangle-Method](/Integration/Rectangle)**